-4.1 The overall vision for the Witchford Neighbourhood Plan was developed during the initial consultations with residents, and was tested in February 2018 in a village-wide survey (with a 40% response rate), when 97.94% of respondents agreed that this wording should be adopted as the Vision Statement for the Plan:
+4.1 The overall vision for the Witchford Neighbourhood Plan was developed during the initial consultations with residents, and was tested in February 2018 in a village-wide survey (with a 40% response rate), when 97.94% of respondents agreed that this wording should be adopted as the Vision Statement for the Plan.
+Following a village-wide survey in January 2023, in which Witchford residents were asked to comment on the Vision in the context of this SIR, it is proposed to amend the Vision as follows (new additional text underlined):

-'To value and protect the rural character and community spirit of Witchford, ensuring that future development meets local needs'
+'To value and protect the rural character and community spirit of Witchford, ensuring that future development is sustainable and meets local needs'

 - 4.2 Seven objectives have been formulated through consultation and engagement with the community, addressing the key issues facing Witchford during the life of the Neighbourhood Plan.
 Individual policies have then been developed within the framework of these objectives. - 4.3 The seven objectives set out below are in no order of priority: - i.
 Landscape and character: To maintain the rural fenland character of Witchford.
 To protect the open space between Witchford and Ely, so that the village remains a distinct and separate community. - ii.
 Green infrastructure: To identify, protect and enhance the green infrastructure, open spaces and valued views of Witchford and the opportunities to enjoy the Witchford countryside. - iii.
 Housing: To maintain a thriving community through the provision of housing to meet the range of needs of current and future residents of Witchford. - iv.
 Infrastructure: To encourage and promote the provision of sufficient infrastructure, amenities and services to allow Witchford to retain its character as a self-sustaining, thriving community. - v.
 Traffic in Witchford: To address issues relating to the speed and volume of traffic through the village, and to create attractive and usable opportunities for pedestrian and cycle access within Witchford with the aim of reducing in-village car use. - vi.
 Witchford to Ely connectivity: To support proposals to improve infrastructure for safe and easy travel by cycle, on foot and by public transport to Ely and to Ely train station. - vii.
-Supporting Witchford's micro-economy: To support existing local businesses and to encourage increased economic activity appropriate to the rural nature of the parish.
+Supporting Witchford's micro-economy: To support existing local businesses and to encourage increased economic activity appropriate to the rural nature of the parish. - 4.4 As part of the Climate Change SIR, the following objective has been added: